Meta Clustering for Collaborative Learning: Real Data Applications

-This example is to demonstrate the performance of the SEC algorithm when the data is under adversarial attacks.
-The Electrical Grid Stability Data \cite{8587498} consists of 10000 observations and 14 variables.
-Among the 14 variables, two variables describe the system stability: one is categorical (stable/unstable) and the other is continuous (where a positive value means a linearly unstable system).
+This example is to demonstrate the performance of the SEC algorithm when the data are under adversarial attacks.
+The Electrical Grid Stability Data \citep{8587498} consists of 10000 observations and $14$ variables.
+Among the $14$ variables, two variables describe the system stability: one is categorical (stable/unstable), and the other is continuous (a positive value means a linearly unstable system).
 We use the continuous variable as the response.
-The other 12 variables are the input variables of the \textit{Decentral Smart Grid Control} system.
+The other $12$ variables are the input of the \textit{Decentral Smart Grid Control} system.

 We first divide the data into training set ($n_{1}=8000$) and the test set ($n_{2}=2000$).
-The training set is randomly divided into 50 learners each with 160 observations.
-We may assume that the data is stored in 50 servers and some servers get attacked by hackers.
-Each time a sub-dataset is ``attacked'', for simplicity and illustration, we change the response variable to the opposite number of its original value.
-We also assume that the 50-th learner knows for sure that his/her dataset is not attacked.
+The training set is randomly divided into $50$ learners, each with $160$ observations.
+We may assume the data are stored in $50$ servers, and some servers get attacked by hackers.
+Let $d=0,1,\ldots,49$ denote the number of attacked learners.
+We set that the first $d$ out of $50$ learners are attacked.
+Each time a sub-dataset is ``attacked,'' we change the response variable to the negative of its original value.
+We also assume that the $50$th learner knows that its dataset is not attacked.

-Under potential attacks, we consider four options of the 50-th learner to perform data analysis, denoted as Collaboration with all, No collaboration, Collaboration with non-attacked, and Oracle.
-The ``Collaboration with all'' option ignores the fact that some learners/sub-datasets are attacked and insists to collaborate with all the other leaners.
-The ``No collaboration'' option trusts nobody but only himself/herself, and simply just uses the 50-th sub-dataset as a safe option.
-The ``Collaboration with non-attacked'' option is to cluster the 50 learners into ``attacked'' and ``intact'', and collaborate with those leaners who are classified as intact.
-The ``Oracle'' option is that an oracle knows exactly which learners are attacked and collaborates with those intact ones.
-By collaboration, for simplicity, in this example we allow the learners to share datasets.
-So once a learner identifies his/her desired collaborators, the leaner just pool the datasets together and fit a linear regression model.
+Under potential attacks, we consider four options of the 50th learner to perform data analysis, denoted as ``Collaboration with all'', ``No collaboration'', ``Our approach'', and ``Oracle''.
+The ``Collaboration with all'' option ignores the fact that some learners/sub-datasets are attacked and insist on collaborating with all the other learners.
+In the ``No collaboration'' option, a learner (say the 50th) trusts nobody but itself and uses its sub-dataset for learning.
+In the ``Our approach'' option, the 50 learners are clustered by SEC into ``attacked'' and ``intact''.
+Then the learners classified as intact will collaborate.
+The ``Oracle'' option means that an oracle knows which learners are attacked and collaborates with those intact ones.
+In collaboration, we allow the learners to share datasets.
+In other words, once a learner identifies collaborators, the learner pools the data and fits a linear regression.